gray bathroom in a log cabin

 • Sufficient outlets

-Including these elements can assist in creating a space that works for everyone.
-Built-ins are wonderful for storage plus you can easily separate everyone’s items by cubby.
-Think about selecting different colored or patterned cubby boxes so you can distinguish which one belongs to who without having to dig through it all.
-Because this office will need to be shared, selecting a desk that can be used by more than one person is important.
-Opt for open desks that don’t have any upper cabinets or storage spaces on top as that can hinder the ability to use it for both of you.
-Your layout is important as well and there are several options.
-You can have two desks that are back to back or one long countertop that goes from wall to wall enabling you to have your own individual sides.
-It is also a good idea to combine certain things such as office supplies and printers since they are common items.
-A sideboard makes the perfect addition to a his and her office space as it can store all of the shared items inside and the printer can be placed on top ensuring that no one’s desk loses any usable space.
+Including these elements can help create a space that works for everyone.
+Built-ins are wonderful for storage, plus you can easily separate everyone’s items by cubby.
+Consider selecting different-colored or patterned cubby boxes so you can distinguish which one belongs to whom without having to dig through them all.
+Because this office will need to be shared, selecting a desk that can accommodate multiple people is important.
+Opt for open desks without upper cabinets or storage on top, as this can hinder both of you from using them.
+Your layout is important as well, and there are several options.
+You can have two desks back-to-back or one long countertop that runs from wall to wall, allowing you to have separate workspaces.
+It is also a good idea to combine certain items, such as office supplies and printers, since they are common.
+A sideboard makes the perfect addition to a his and her office space as it can store all of the shared items inside, and the printer can be placed on top, ensuring that no one’s desk loses any usable space.
 A few compromises will also go a long way in helping you create the perfect his and her office space.

-Home is a place for everyone but that does not mean it has to be universal throughout, it is important for you to have an area that is designed with just you in mind.
-Compromise will play an important part in creating the perfect balance for his and her spaces so talk about what are essential elements for both of you so you can share these needs with your designer.
-A his and her space can go a long way in keeping things running smoothly in the home and easier on relationships too.
+Home is a place for everyone, but that does not mean it has to be the same for everyone.
+It is important for you to have an area designed just for you.
+Compromise will play an important role in creating the perfect balance for his and her spaces.
+Talk about the essential elements for both of you so you can share these needs with your designer.
+A his and her space can go a long way in keeping things running smoothly in the home and easier on relationships, too.